ggarra13/mrv2/docs/sphinx/en/user_docs/overview.rst

 **Annotations and Notes**

-  - Add notes and annotations to media on individual frames o todos los cuadros.
+  - Add notes and annotations to media on individual frames or all frames.
   - On screen annotations can be created with easy to use, highly responsive sketching tools.
 Annotations features currently include:

     1. Adjustable color, opacity and size of brush strokes.